microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

   IgnorableNamespaces="uap desktop">
 ```

-The final change we would need to make is to add a capability called **runFullTrust**, which enables our package to include a classic Windows component and not just a UWP application.
+The final change we would need to make is to add a capability called **runFullTrust**, which enables our package to include a classic Win32 component and not just a UWP application.
 However, the default manifest included in the WAP project already defines that.
 You can see it in the `Capabilities` section of the manifest:

 ```xml
 <Capabilities>